 8th – 10th February 2016

-42 kilometres from the golden city of Jaisalmer, across the vast rolling sands of the Thar Desert, are the Sam Sand dunes that play host to the Desert Festival.
+42 kilometers from the golden city of Jaisalmer, across the vast rolling sands of the Thar Desert, are the Sam Sand dunes that play host to the Desert Festival.
 This three day extravaganza is a showcase of the beautiful but bizarre madness of Rajasthan- a creation of the tourist board, and whilst it may not be the most organic of festivals in India it makes up for it with variety.
 Revel with local dance and music in between bouts of camel racing, turban tying, and a most spectacular opening parade.
 The rare Gair and fire dancers will marvel you with their flames whilst the Mr Desert moustache completion is most amusing- the Desert Festival has something for everyone, and will sate even the most curious of culture seekers searching for an authentic Rajasthani experience.

 Jaipur literature festival, Jaipur

 India has a long and rich literary tradition that started with the dogmatic Sanskrit texts of the four Vedas over 3000 years ago and continues with an exceptional group of Indian writers that includes Nobel Laurates and Booker prize winners.
 It is only appropriate therefore that every January Jaipur hosts the largest literary festival of its kind in the world.
 This cultural catalyst in the Rajasthani capital saw 245,000 people gather over five days in 2015 to read, discuss and celebrate the importance of literature.
 The 2016 edition is striving to be just as impressive with a list of speakers that ranges from poets and authors to photographers and academics.
 The highlight of which is perhaps Colin Thubron, president of the Royal Society of Literature and author of the award winning ‘Mirror to Damascus’.
 The festival promises to provide a space to ‘dare, dream and imagine’, and no city if so apt for this than Jaipur- India’s famed pink city.